-Android development starts with the Android SDK.
+Android development starts with the Android SDK (Software Development Kit).
 While there are many different programming languages and a host of IDEs (Integrated Development Environments) you can use to create an app, the SDK is a constant.

-SDK stands for ‘Software Development Kit’, and essentially provides a selection of tools required to build Android apps or to ensure the process goes as smoothly as possible.
+SDK provides a selection of tools required to build Android apps or to ensure the process goes as smoothly as possible.
 Whether you end up creating an app with Java, Kotlin or C#, you need the SDK to get it to run on an Android device and access unique features of the OS.
-You’ll also be able to use an emulator to test apps you’ve built, monitor your device and do a host of other things.
+You’ll also be able to use an emulator to test apps you’ve built, monitor your device, and do a host of other things.
 These days, the Android SDK also comes bundled with Android Studio, the integrated development environment where the work gets done and many of the tools are now best accessed or managed.
 You can download the SDK independently however if that is your preference.

 While there are many different programming languages and a host of IDEs you can use to create an app, the SDK is a constant